Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/4-Experiment-6/_index.md

 - Add *concurrency group* at the workflow level to ensure that only a single workflow using the same *concurrency group* will run at a time.

-- With a group named **main**, when a workflow is queued, it will remain pending if a different workflow using the **main** group is already in progress.
-If another workflow enters the queue, any pending workflow in the *concurrency group* will be canceled.
+- With a group named **main**, when a workflow is queued, it will be in the pending state if a different workflow using the **main** group is already in progress.
+If another workflow enters the queue, any pending workflow in the group will be canceled.
 This ensures that at any given time, there can be a maximum of one running job and one pending job in the group.

 ```yml {linenos=table,hl_lines=["7-8"],linenostart=1}
 name: main